pjotrp/lepra2/README.md

 database records for patients.
 The software is free and open source under the liberal BSD license - for anyone to use.

-LEPRA is created by volunteers, initially for the DBLM hospital in Bangladesh.
-The project is actively supported from Erasmus Medical Center University, the Netherlands.
+LEPRA is created by [volunteers](./CONTRIBUTORS), tested by DBLM hospital in Bangladesh.
+The project is actively supported by Prof. JH Richardus, Infectious Diseases and Public Health , Erasmus Medical Center University, the Netherlands.

 # Install and run